NETWAYS/foreman-training/provisioning/06_bootdisk.md

 ### Set the Host "pxe" in "Build" mode and download the host image

-Navigate to the Host view of your virtual machine "pxe" and press "Build", accept the dialog telling you it will delete reports and then download the host image.
+Navigate to the Host view of your virtual machine "pxe" and press "Build", accept the dialog telling you it will delete reports and then download the full host image.
 If "Build" warns you about possible errors, edit the host accordingly.
 In our training setup a typical problem is the operating system gets updated but we do not associate the newer version which gets assigned from the facts provided by configuration management.